 Most prop firms offer everything: forex, commodities, indices, crypto.
 It sounds like more value.
-In practice, it means spreading expertise thin across asset classes that operate nothing alike.
+In practice, it means spreading expertise thin across asset classes that operate nothing alike - and the traders who pay the price are the ones trading crypto.

 |---|---|---|